bertrandchenal/lakota/README.md

 # 2 2020-01-03    2.0
 # 3 2020-01-04    3.0

-# If we "fix" the source repo, our cache works again, this time we
+# If we "fix" the source repo, our cache works again.
+This time we
-# activate logging to show that with a "warm" cache the remote repo is
+# activate logging to show that with a warm cache the remote repo is
 # only used for listing the changelog of the collection:
 os.rename('/tmp/remote_repo_bis', '/tmp/remote_repo')
 series = cached_repo / 'temperature' / 'Brussels'